jandradap/cluster-custom-metrics/Readme.md

 * Prometheus Operator installed
 * `oc` CLI available in the container or host running the exporter.
   Use the `OPENSHIFT_CLIENT_PYTHON_DEFAULT_OC_PATH` environment variable to specify the binary location if it is not in `PATH`.
+The exporter configures this path automatically when starting.
 * Access to create namespaces, configmaps, and deployments

 ## Installation